 This 15 000 square meter shopping centre is named after Sir Ebenezer Howard and aside from having all the known stores, they also offer other services from tailoring to travel.
 There are even architects based in the centre, so whether you are buying groceries or shopping for your new house you can find everything you need under one roof.
 It is easy to see why they have been around for 30 years.

 Oude Molen Eco Village

 This village is a revolutionary gem and should be a major tourist attraction instead of a local secret.
-It is a perfect example of sustainable development and has successfully been empowering the local community for 18 years.
-In 1997 local entrepreneurs took an abandoned hospital and its grounds and developed it into a "village" providing local artisans the perfect platform to sell and create their perspective products, while the grounds were opened to the public to enjoy.
+It is a perfect example of sustainable development!
+In 1997 local entrepreneurs took an abandoned hospital and developed it into a “village” providing local artisans with a platform to sell and create their products.
 The village hosts 42 businesses and employ about 200 full time employees.
-Enterprises range from craft, food, equestrian, even a frail care centre.
+Enterprises range from craft, food, and equestrian.
 Throw in the public swimming pool and braai facilities and you have the perfect venue for the whole family to enjoy.